Huegoxaga/notes/os/linux.md

 - `sleep <numberOfSecond>` pause the shell for a certain number of seconds.
 - `mount <deviceTypeLocation> <folderPath>` mount a device to a folder.
 - `mount <deviceTypeLocation>`. unmount a device.
+  - `/etc/fstab` is a list of filesystems to be mounted at boot time
+  - `/etc/mtab` is a list of currently mounted filesystems
 - `source <FileName>`, it can be used to load any functions file into the current shell script or a command prompt.
 It read and executes commands from given FILENAME.
 - `alias` it will list all the alias the shell current have.
   - To add new alias temperately run `alias shortcut="fullCommand"`